[Updated May 2026]

 White Wall Review (Digital magazine from Toronto, since 1976)

-- Publishes book reviews, poetry, non-fiction and fiction to 6000 words
+- Accepts: Poetry, reviews, non-fiction and fiction to 6000 words

-- Submissions year-round; check the WWR guidelines for openings; no mention of exclusivity but it appears to be preferred
+- Submissions open throughout the year, sometimes themed; check the WWR guidelines for openings; no mention of exclusivity but it appears to be preferred

 - No payment but the glory